DPDK/dpdk/doc/guides/sample_app_ug/l3_forward.rst

 --------

 The application demonstrates the use of the hash and LPM libraries in the DPDK to implement packet forwarding.
-The initialization and run-time paths are very similar to those of the L2 forwarding application (see Chapter 9 "L2 Forwarding Sample Application (in Real and Virtualized Environments)" for more information).
+The initialization and run-time paths are very similar to those of the :doc:`l2_forward_real_virtual`.
 The main difference from the L2 Forwarding sample application is that the forwarding decision is made based on information read from the input packet.